Elisabetta Canalis: Personal life

 Canalis was previously engaged to footballer Christian Vieri, and she also had a short relationship with film director Gabriele Muccino following his divorce.
 Canalis subsequently had a short relationship with football player Reginaldo.

 Canalis dated American actor George Clooney for two years before breaking up in June 2011.
-On 23 November 2011, Canalis and Clooney were among 200 witnesses accepted by a Milan court in the trial of former Italian Prime Minister Silvio Berlusconi for allegedly paying for sex with an underage prostitute (Rubygate).
+On 23 November 2011, Canalis and Clooney were among 200 witnesses accepted by a Milan court in the trial of former Italian Prime Minister Silvio Berlusconi for allegedly paying for sex with an underage prostitute, a scandal dubbed "Rubygate".

-Canalis married orthopedic surgeon Brian Perri on 14 September 2014 in Alghero, Sardinia.
+Canalis married American orthopedic surgeon Brian Perri on 14 September 2014 in Alghero, Sardinia.
 During the wedding, Italian singer Bianca Atzei sang the traditional Sardinian song Ave Maria.
-On 29 September 2015, she gave birth to their daughter Skyler Eva.
-She divorced Dr. Perri citing location preferences and permanent housing arrangements.
+On 29 September 2015, Canalis gave birth to their daughter, Skyler Eva.
+In July 2023, Canalis said that she and Perri were separated pending a divorce, and that she was romantically involved with Romanian kickboxer Georgian Cimpeanu.